In-depth Look at Mounjaro and Its Side Effects

 Type 2 diabetes management

-Dual action on GIP and GLP-1 receptors
+Acts on both GIP and GLP-1 receptors

 Metformin